junxit/us-congress-bills-117/metadata.md

 - 2022-03-08 — Referred to the Committee on Ways and Means, and in addition to the Committees on Foreign Affairs, the Judiciary, and Rules, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2022-03-08 — Referred to the Committee on Ways and Means, and in addition to the Committees on Foreign Affairs, the Judiciary, and Rules, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2022-03-08 — Referred to the Committee on Ways and Means, and in addition to the Committees on Foreign Affairs, the Judiciary, and Rules, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2022-03-09 — Considered as unfinished business. (consideration: CR H1418-1419)
+- 2022-03-09 — Considered under the provisions of rule H. Res.
+973. (consideration: CR H1394-1405)
+- 2022-03-09 — DEBATE - The House proceeded with one hour of debate on H.R.
+6968.
+- 2022-03-09 — Motion to reconsider laid on the table Agreed to without objection.
+- 2022-03-09 — Mr. Brady moved to recommit to the Committee on Ways and Means. (text: CR H1402-1405)
+- 2022-03-09 — On motion to recommit Failed by the Yeas and Nays: 208 - 223 (Roll no. 69).
+- 2022-03-09 — On passage Passed by the Yeas and Nays: 414 - 17 (Roll no. 70). (text: CR H1394-1396)
+- 2022-03-09 — POSTPONED PROCEEDINGS - At the conclusion of the debate on H.R.
+6968 the Chair put the question on the motion to recommit and by voice vote announced the nays had prevailed.
+Mr. Brady demanded the yeas and nays and the Chair postponed further proceedings until a time to be announced.
+- 2022-03-09 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 414 - 17 (Roll no. 70).
+- 2022-03-09 — Rule provides for consideration of H.J.
+Res.
+75, H.R.
+6968 and H.R.
+7007.
+The rule provides for consideration of the Senate amendment to H.R.
+2471.
+The rule provides for one of hour of general debate each on the Senate amendment to H.R.
+2471, H.J.
+Res.
+75, H.R.
+6968, and H.R.
+7007.
+The rule provides for division of the question in relation to the Senate amendment to H.R.
+2471.
+- 2022-03-09 — Rules Committee Resolution H. Res.
+972 Reported to House.
+Rule provides for consideration of H.J.
+Res.
+75 and H.R.
+6968.
+The rule provides for consideration of the Senate amendment to H.R.
+2471.
+The rule provides for one hour of general debate each on the Senate amendment to H.R.
+2471, H.J.
+Res.
+75 and H.R.
+6968.
+The rule provides for division of the question in relation to the Senate amendment to H.R.
+2471.
+- 2022-03-09 — Rules Committee Resolution H. Res.
+973 Reported to House.
+Rule provides for consideration of H.J.
+Res.
+75, H.R.
+6968 and H.R.
+7007.
+The rule provides for consideration of the Senate amendment to H.R.
+2471.
+The rule provides for one of hour of general debate each on the Senate amendment to H.R.
+2471, H.J.
+Res.
+75, H.R.
+6968, and H.R.
+7007.
+The rule provides for division of the question in relation to the Senate amendment to H.R.
+2471.
+- 2022-03-09 — Sponsor introductory remarks on measure.
+(CR H1387)
+- 2022-03-09 — The previous question was ordered pursuant to the rule.